hyprwm/hyprland-wiki/pages/Plugins/Development/Getting-Started.md

 ***→ If you don't have the Hyprland source cloned***

 Clone the Hyprland source code to a subdirectory, in our example `MyPlugin/Hyprland`.
-Run `cd Hyprland && sudo make pluginenv && cd ..`.
+Run `cd Hyprland && make all && sudo make installheaders && cd ..`.

 Now that you have the Hyprland sources set up, copy the contents of `example/examplePlugin/` to your working directory.